Massachusetts sexual abuse lawyer

 $900M

-- Exposing the “Abuser Playbook”: Power, Deception, and the Fight for Justice
+- Exposing the ‘Abuser Playbook’: Power, Deception, and Control

 - Predators Behind the Facade

 Consider the case of Larry Nassar, a once-respected sports doctor who exploited his position to prey on the vulnerable.
 As the team physician for USA Gymnastics, Nassar sexually assaulted more than 500 young women and girls under the guise of medical treatment.
-Survivors and their families had begun reporting his abuse as early as 1997—yet institutions failed to act.
+Survivors and their families began reporting his abuse as early as 1997—yet institutions failed to act.
 USA Gymnastics, Michigan State University, and even the U.S. Olympic Committee turned a blind eye or dismissed complaints, allowing Nassar’s predation to continue for over two decades.
 His case is a chilling example of how trusted institutions often protect abusers and silence victims to safeguard thier reputations.
 All while forsaking the children they had a duty to protect.

 - Breaking the Silence